anuragdw710/AIRBUSAerothonBackend/README.md

 - Add cord [x]
 - Add airplane [x]

-- randomly update cord weather
+- Get cord [x]
+- Get flight info [x]

-- check for avaibale route from one cord to dest cord
+- Flight create-check for avaibale route from one cord to dest cord- if present return array
-- reserve cord
+- Start flght- unreserve corinate which are reserver by this flight in 2 sec and update cordinate of flight

 - check near by airport

-- unreverse cord as airplane passby
+- Randomly update cord weather
+- Randomly update plane health